ValentinVie/venmo-data/README.md

 * **HTTPS:** [Here](https://d.badtech.xyz/venmo.tar.xz)

 ## Use This Dataset
+### Use This Dataset - My Script
+You will need the following packages:
+* `bson` - Install via: `conda install pymongo` or `pip install pymongo`
+* `multiprocessing` - To increase running speed.
+* `json` - To dump the results of the search into a file with JSON format.
+* `sys` - For the UI (progress bar).

+1. Install the necessary dependancies
+2. Extract .xz
+    * `tar xf venmo.tar.xz`
+    * or with progress: `pv venmo.tar.xz | tar xf - -C extracted/ --xz`
+3. Restore the dump at the level of the `venmo.py` script
+4. Change `trackedUsernames` variable in the `venmo.py` script
+5. Run the script and check results in `results.py`

+### Use This Dataset - Original Poster advices
-This dataset was exported from a MongoDB instance with the following settings:
+Initially, this dataset was exported from a MongoDB instance with the following settings:
 * Database name: `test`
 * Collection name: `venmo`